Dazurashi/hundred-days-of-code/README.md

 ## Day 32
 ### Automatic Happy Birthday Email
 This program checks if someone in the list has their birthday on the day the program runs and sends them an email.

+## Day 33
+### ISS Overhead Notifier
+The program will check two conditions: is the ISS above the given location and is it night time so it would be visible.
+If both conditions are true, the program will send an email to the user to notify them and tell them to look up in the sky.